IcyBow/family-subscription-manager/README.md

 - Email recap per month or year
 - Send individual email to a person with a recap
 ## Developement
 I will work on this in my spare time as it is not something I need urgently.
-If you have any suggestion or question, you can reach me [contact@icybow.com](mailto:contact@icybow.com).
+If you have any suggestion or question, you can [reach me](mailto:contact@icybow.com).